dimanotdemo/csv-json-converter/ROADMAP.md

 - Priority levels may change based on user feedback and requirements
 - Each feature will go through design review before implementation
 - Performance implications will be considered for all new features
 - Backward compatibility will be maintained where possible
+- Security best practices will be followed for all account-related features
+- GDPR and data privacy compliance will be maintained